The Double Refuge ✝︎ Saint Francis

 An ordinary Mahjong, May 2005, Author: Tage Olsin.
 From Wikimedia commons (cropped by RYC)

-Third, Pascal starts with a debatable premise, an almost Old Testament pronouncement: God is, or He isn’t.
+Pascal also starts with a debatable premise, an almost Old Testament pronouncement: God is, or He isn’t.
 It would be more accurate to observe, We think or believe that God exists or doesn’t exist.
-This distinction may seem small to some, yet it gets at the epistemology of belief, especially as this relates to agnosticism.
+This distinction may seem small to some, yet it gets at the epistemology of belief, especially as this relates to doubt.
 Pascal’s premise leaves out a fact he acknowledges elsewhere: we don’t know that God exists or doesn’t exist.
 We may think or believe one way or the other, but we don’t know, at least not in a demonstrable or verifiable way.
 Any choice we make about God’s existence remains an opinion based on two unquantifiable and unqualifiable alternatives.
 The choice overlooks, or overshoots, the basic human experience of not knowing.
 How can we evaluate the relative truth of two options if we can’t understand either option with any degree of certainty?
 The only thing we know for sure is that we’re unable to make a clear choice between one or the other.
 And yet, Pascal insists that we must choose.

-Also, Pascal’s wager doesn’t address the question of agnostics who are open to whatever is true.
+Also, Pascal’s wager here doesn’t address the question of agnostics who are open to whatever’s true.
 Pascal’s dichotomy again gets in the way: agnostics who seek truth aren’t searching for a particular truth and they’re certainly not refusing to search for truth.
-They don’t fit into Pascal’s simplistic duality, which presupposes one group ardently and somewhat angelically wanting to believe in God and another group hell-bent on denying Cosmic Meaning and their eternal souls.
+They don’t fit into Pascal’s simplistic duality, which presupposes one group ardently and somewhat angelically wanting to believe in God and another group hell-bent on denying Cosmic Meaning and the eternal soul.
 Pascal’s wording is particularly problematic: the first group only wants to see, while the other group apparently has a contrary disposition.
 This second category doesn’t even apply to atheists: they don’t desire not to see; they simply don’t see what Pascal thinks they should.
 The second category applies even less to agnostics, who desire to see whatever is true, and who attempt to acknowledge whatever in their upbringing or cultural formation may make them biased, pre-judgmental, or unable to see clearly.

-Sixth, Pascal presupposes a belief-system in which God only rewards those who believe.
+Finally, Pascal presupposes a belief-system in which God only rewards those who believe.
 The question of gain and loss is closely related to the problem of a false dichotomy: if God rewards belief, it’s hard to see what happens to someone who doubts, given that doubt isn’t the same thing as disbelief.
 Yet the problem is deeper than any concern about the degrees of reward or loss: Why does one necessarily lose anything at all by not believing?
 If God exists, He exists whether or not we believe in Him.
 And if He is a just God, rather than a jealous God, then he will understand our confusion, judging us on our motives and actions, rather than on our opinions or beliefs.
 Perhaps God exists and His criteria for rewarding us with a soul or an afterlife (as per the early Egyptian scenario) is that people not believe blindly and that they not believe in a system that’s contrary to what’s reasonable, demonstrable, or inclusive.

 From Cambodia, Le Guimet Museum, Paris (photos RYC)